5 Ways To Connect With Students This Fall (And Increase Sales)

 If your business offers something that will appeal to students, this is arguably the most potentially profitable time of year.
 Trust me, after working for four hard months over the summer, the first month back to school seems like when your summer break actually starts.
 A full bank account means students don’t hesitate to buy another round of drinks or splurge on a new pair of shoes just because.
 That kind of frugal mindset comes around the height of exam season when you’re living off Kraft Dinner and Raman noodles.

 One of the best ways to reach college students is to go and visit their campus.
 Both Queens and St Lawrence offer frosh week activities to welcome students back.
-By making sure your business is present at these fairs, concerts and open houses, it allows you to interact with the students and talk about why they should come and check out your business.
+By making sure your business is present at these fairs, concerts, and open houses, allows you to interact with the students and talk about why they should come and check out your business.

 One of the easiest opportunities for your business to get out and meet students is to participate in Queen’s Shinerama Side Walk Sale.
 This event sees upwards of 10,000 visitors and presents a significant opportunity for your business to meet students.
 To find out more about this event click here.